 Is there someone within your department who assists with setting up e-learning course shells?
 Librarians can meet with this person periodically to share new library resources and provide instruction in how to embed resources such as e-books or streaming media into your e-learning sites.

 Our Education Liaison Librarian regularly meets with the Education Department's administrative assistant to go over accessing and using new library e-resources.
-For example: linking to, and using, a specific title or chapter that faculty member wants students to read before class from the ASCD collection in Gale Virtual Reference Library.
+For example: linking to, and using, a specific title or chapter that faculty member wants students to read before class from the ASCD collection in Gale eBooks.

 The Simmons School of Nursing and Health Sciences requires all students to complete an orientation that introduces them to learning in an online environment.